Managing clusters

 Viewing the status of a member cluster

-API in the hub cluster to view the status of a
+You can use MemberCluster on the hub cluster to view the status of a member cluster:

 The status consists of: